-Status and catch specifications for even-vear Tier 3 even-year Aggregate pink salmon (Recommended).
+Status and catch specifications for even-vear Tier 3 even-vear Aggregate pink salmon (Recommended).
 For 2024, the OFL (300K) has been reduced by the cumulative harvest for the previous T-1 year (1 year) of the 2 year generation (30K), resulting in a preseason OFL of 270K pink salmon that could be harvested before overfishing occurred.
-Buffers of 10%-90% are applied to the OFL to result in proposed preseason values of ABC.
+Buffers of 10%-90% are applied to the OFL to result in preseason values of ABC.
 An SSC recommended 50% buffer of the preseason OFL would result in a preseason ABC of 135.2K pink salmon.
 Values are based on the Tier 3 approach.
-Description An overfished determination is assessed postseason by comparing the applicable to all stocks: minimum stock size threshold (MSST), one half of the sum of the stock's spawning escapement goal summed across a generation, with actual cumulative escapement summed across a generation (Cum.
+Description applicable to all stocks: An overfished determination is assessed postseason by comparing the minimum stock size threshold (MSST), one half of the sum of the stock's spawning escapement goal summed across a generation, with actual cumulative escapement summed across a generation (Cum.
 Escap.).
-For Tier 1-2 stocks, overfishing is assessed postseason by comparing the maximum fishing mortality threshold (MFMT), the largest potential harvest rate in the EEZ while still achieving the spawning escapement goal and non-EEZ harvests, with the actual estimated harvest rate assessed over a generation (F{EEZ}).
+For Tier 1-2 stocks, overfishing is assessed postseason by comparing the maximum fishing mortality threshold (MFMT), the largest potential harvest rate in the EEZ while still achieving the spawning escapement goal and non-EEZ harvests, with the actual estimated harvest rate assessed over a generation ( $F{EEZ}$ ).
 Rates are normalized to total run size.
 For Tier 3 stocks, overfishing is assessed postseason by comparing the actual harvest summed across a generation (EEZ Cum.
 Harvest) with the postseason overfishing limit (OFL), the maximum historical harvest multiplied by the generation time of the species in years.
 For Tier 1-2 stocks, the OFL is only applicable to preseason estimates and is the maximum potential EEZ harvest in the EEZ while still achieving the spawning goal and estimated non-EEZ harvests.
 Unless otherwise noted, values other than rates are in the thousands of fish.
 Shaded values are new estimates or projections based on the current assessment, with EEZ Cum.
-Harvest only including T-1 years of the generation.
+Harvest only including T-1 years of the generation

 Year MSST Cum.
-MFMT F {EEZ} Total EEZ EEZ OFL ABC ABC

 Escap.
-Run Harvest t Cum.
-(10%) (90%)
+MFMT $\mathbf{F}{\mathbf{EEZ}}$ Total Run EEZ Harvest EEZ Cum.
+OFL ABC (10%) ABC (90%)

-Harvest
+• Harvest ' , , ,

 2014 NA NA NA NA NA 150 283 300

 2016 NA NA NA NA NA 109 260 300

 2018 NA NA NA NA NA 39 148 300

 2020 NA NA NA NA NA 12 51 300

 2022 NA NA NA NA NA 30 41 300

 2024 NA NA NA NA NA 30 270 27 243